felipe-alves-moraes/blueprints-in-enterprise-java/configuration/environment-aware-configuration/README.md

 # Environment Aware

+This project was made using this archetype that I created: [javaee8-archetype](https://github.com/felipe-alves-moraes/javaee8-archetype)

 With this approach I set my datasource configuration based on the environment that I was building my project.

 The idea here is that you application should only have references of the environment around it through known variables.